-A prospective student is encouraged to call the school and make an appointment with an admission representative to discuss the program and arrange for a tour of the school's facilities and possible internship site.
+A prospective student is encouraged to call the school and make an appointment with an admission representative to discuss the program and arrange for a tour of the school's facilities.
 During that time, the admission coordinator will discuss information of the training program offered, tuition, financing, and admission requirements.

-The application and pre-enrollment process begins with the completion of a general questionnaire.
+The application and pre-enrollment process begin with the completion of a general questionnaire.
 Applicants must take the entrance exam and complete an initial interview with a school representative.
 Candidates who passed the pre-admission process must read all the pre-enrollment disclosures before acceptance into a training program which includes:

 - ✓ School Catalog with the Program Outline

 - ✓ A School Performance Fact Sheet

 - ✓ Enrollment Agreement

-- ✓ Confidential Information Agreement

-- ✓ Statement of Student's Responsibilities

-- ✓ Unpaid internship Agreement

 - ✓ Make financial arrangement to cover tuition and fees